Your Ultimate Guide to Income Tax Rates and Personal Allowances

 Blind person’s allowance

 The blind person’s allowance (BPA) is a tax-free allowance that reduces your taxable income.
+It is an extra allowance on top of the standard personal allowance, but you must claim it — it is not applied automatically.

-For the 2024/25 tax year, the BPA is £3,070.
+For the 2026/27 tax year, the BPA has increased to £3,250 (up from £3,130 in 2025/26).
 You don’t need to be completely blind to qualify, but you must meet certain conditions:

 • If you live in England or Wales, you need to be registered as severely sight impaired.